Geovanna Santos

-Geovanna Santos da Silva (born 15 February 2002) is a Brazilian rhythmic gymnast.
+Geovanna Santos da Silva (born 15 February 2002) is a Brazilian rhythmic gymnast who has competed both as an individual and a group member.
 She represented Brazil at the 2020 Summer Olympics in the group all-around.

 Career

 Santos began rhythmic gymnastics when she was six years old in Pinheiros.
+Her father left his job so the family could move to another city for her to train, and her brother stopped his own sport, badminton, to become a rhythmic gymnastics judge to help evaluate her routines.
 She began competing with Brazil's senior rhythmic group in 2021.

 Santos competed at the 2021 Pan American Championships in Rio de Janeiro.
 The group won the gold medal in the group all-around and secured the continental quota place for the 2020 Olympic Games.
 The group additionally won the gold medals in both the 5 balls and the 3 hoops + 4 clubs event finals.

 She was selected to compete for Brazil at the 2020 Summer Olympics in the group all-around alongside Maria Eduarda Arakaki, Déborah Medrado, Nicole Pírcio, and Beatriz Linhares.
+Santos ruptured a ligament in her knee ahead of the Olympics, but she recovered in time to compete.
 They finished twelfth in the qualification round for the group all-around.

-In 2022, thanks to Natalia Gaudio and Brazil’s internal ranking being more open, she switched to individual competition.
-Santos participated in World Cups, such as Pesaro 2022.

-Santos competed at the 2022 Pan American Gymnastics Championship in Rio De Janeiro, Brazil, winning silver in the team competition as well as the All-Around.